arfoll/drm-vc4-grabber/README.md

 5. Compile: `cargo build --release --target aarch64-unknown-linux-gnu`
 6. The built file will be at `target/aarch64-unknown-linux-gnu/release/drm-v4-capture`

+## Compiling for J4005
+1. RUSTFLAGS="-C target-cpu=native -C opt-level=3" cargo build --release
+2. Seems to run stable at ~10fps at ~30% CPU load with a 4K/HDR stream

 ## Example

 The following is an example screen capture in the current codes state.